Klara Bühl: Bayern Munich

 In April 2020, it was announced that Bühl would sign for fellow Bundesliga club Bayern Munich.
 The following year, she signed a contract extension that would keep her at the club until 2025.
 Bühl scored 10 goals in all competitions in her first season as Bayern won the 2020-21 Bundesliga title.
 In the years to follow, the forward firmly cemented herself as the side's first-choice left-winger.
 On 22 March 2022, Bühl became the first Bayern women's player to score at the Allianz Arena during a UEFA Women's Champions League quarter-final against Paris Saint-Germain.

-She was part of the Bayern side which went a record-breaking 44 matches unbeaten in the Frauen-Bundesliga from December 2021 to October 2024.
+Bühl was part of the Bayern side which went a record-breaking 44 matches unbeaten in the Frauen-Bundesliga from December 2021 to October 2024.
 Die Frauen won both the 2022-23 and 2023-24 league titles respectively along the way, with Bühl registering over 20 assists across those two seasons.

 On 25 August 2024, Bühl scored the winning goal as Bayern beat Wolfsburg 1-0 to win the 2024 DFB-Supercup, a competition held for the first time since 1997.
 She extended her contract at Bayern until 2027 on 11 March 2025.
-Klara produced a fantastic 2024-25 Frauen-Bundesliga campaign, registering the most assists (14) and the most direct goal involvements (21) in the league.
-This helped Bayern win their first-ever domestic double in this season.
+Bühl had a successful 2024-25 Frauen-Bundesliga campaign, registering the most assists (14) and the most direct goal involvements (21) in the league, contributing to Bayern's first-ever domestic double which was achieved during this season.
+Bühl was nominated for the 2025 Ballon d'Or nomination on account of the season's performance, ultimately ranking 19th among the 30 nominees.
+She was the only German to be nominated for the award that year.

+Bühl started the 2025–26 season strongly: by mid-November, she had scored five goals and assisted a further 14, putting her at the top of Europe's top five leagues in terms of goal contributions.